rpominov/fun-task/README.md

 An abstraction for managing asynchronous code in JS.

 \* The name is an abbreviation for "functional task" (this library is based on many ideas from Functional Programming).
-The type that library implements in docs is usually referred as just Task.
+The type that library implements is usually referred as just Task in docs.

 ## Installation